Leaderboard Tutorials¶

 Make sure you added your datasource to your application.
 Once you’re done create a new story.

-• a label column: this will define the name of each of the bars you want to display
+column: this will define the name of each of the bars you want to display - a

 Many other options are available if you want to add some extra value to your viz.
 Here are some examples of how you can make it shine:

-• an evolution column: this will define an additional value to display on the right side of each bar
+column: this will define an additional value to display on the right side of each bar - a

-• a pack column: this will define the way bars will be displayed in « packs », which means they belong to a common category
+column: this will define the way bars will be displayed in « packs », which means they belong to a common category - an

 You can find out more about these different options here 👈.